Rivington Street Festival 2013 kicks off this summer’s street music

 The festival is curated from the creative hub of Shoreditch with the musical element showcasing a collection of local, innovative promoters such as Rock the Belles, Livin’ Proof, Batty Bass and UK dub/reggae label, Reggae Roast.
 There was also a street performance zone between the two stages.
 Athletic (and attractive) young men demonstrated unusual and mesmerizing street gymnastics.
 Splayed inside giant metal hoops, they rolled gracefully around on the ground as part of Intelligent Movement – a pleasant surprise and well worth a watch.

 As the light dimmed and the market stands began to pack up, the hardcore Rivington festival-goers revved up a gear, moving indoors for further entertainment at nearby venues including the popular Cargo, Callooh Calley and Strongroom clubs.

 This is a fun and friendly all day street festival that is both multifaceted and accessible.
 If you didn’t make it this year, be sure to book the Monday off work in advance of next year’s events.

-For further information about Rivington Street Festival visit here.
+For further information visit Rivington Street Festival’s website here.

 Watch a teaser for Rivington Street Festival 2013 here: